Fanfic / Hope for the Heartless

 - Freudian Trio: The Invisibles, although there are four of them.
 The first Invisible acts as The Superego, the second and the third both act as The Id, and the fourth acts as The Ego.

-- The first Invisible acts as the group's leader, trying to keep others in line and being very frustrated at The Prankster duo's antics.
+- The first Invisible acts as the group's leader, trying to keep others in line and being very frustrated by The Prankster duo's antics.

 - The second and the third Invisible are wild and like-minded pranksters who give little regard for the opinions of others.